A Bit More Vitamin D Might Help Prevent Colds And Flu

 It's long been known that vitamin D helps protect our bones, but the question of whether taking vitamin D supplements helps guard immunity has been more controversial.
 An analysis published Wednesday suggests the sunshine vitamin can help reduce the risk of respiratory infections, including colds and flu — especially among people who don't get enough of the vitamin from diet or exposure to sunlight.

-Researchers pooled data from 25 studies that including more than 10,000 participants.
+Researchers pooled data from 25 studies that included more than 10,000 participants.
 The studies looked at whether vitamin D supplements cut the number of infections.

 "We found that overall there was a modest protective effect," says Dr. Adrian Martineau, a clinical professor of respiratory infection and immunity at Queen Mary University of London who led the research team.
 Overall, he says, vitamin D supplements seemed to reduce the risk of infection about 10 percent.